How to Live a Life of Vision (Nehemiah 1:1-4)

 “Jesus Christ, I want to get to know you.
 And I want you to come into my life and I want to follow your plan and purpose for my life for the rest of my life.
 I turn away from my sins and follow you, and ask you to take charge of my life, beginning today.”

-Father, I pray that as we begin to look at something to live for, as we read the story of Nehemiah – I pray that you would begin to birth a vision within us.
-Help us to see our contribution to what could be and should be.
+Father, I pray that as we begin to look at something to live for, as we read the story of Nehemiah – I pray that you will begin to birth a vision within us.
+Help us to see our contribution to what could and should be.
 Help us to get to the end of our lives so that what was said of David would be true of us: “David…served his generation according to the will of God” (Acts 13:36).
 In Jesus’ name, Amen.

 Darryl Dash